-But people who have the attitude of blaming everyone and everything for their issues, then I steer clear!
+But people who have the attitude of blaming everyone and everything for their issues, those I steer clear of!

-Does your background in sales influence your leadership?
+Does your upbringing and background in sales influence your leadership?

 A lot.
 I think my performance in sales came from my upbringing.
-I grew up like a military officer, my father did not accept nonsense.
+I grew up like a military officer, my father did not accept excuses.
 I learned to be disciplined.
-In sales, no one will tell you what time to wake up, what time to rest- you plan everything for yourself.
+In sales, no one will tell you what time to wake up, what time to rest-you plan everything for yourself.
 Unless you are disciplined it won't work.